mcyemmy/YemisArcade/Info.md

 //
 - For whoever exalts himself will be humbled, and he who humbles himself will be exalted.
 Luke 14:11
 - For whoever desires to save his life will lose it, but whoever loses his life for My sake and the gospel’s will save it.
 Mark 8:35
 - Looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 Hebrews 12:2
 - But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, 23 gentleness, self-control.
 Against such there is no law.
 Galatians 5:22
 - saying with a loud voice: “Worthy is the Lamb who was slain To receive power and riches and wisdom, And strength and honor and glory and blessing!”
 Revelations 5:12
 - Confess your trespasses[a] to one another, and pray for one another, that you may be healed.
 The effective, fervent prayer of a righteous man avails much.
 James 5:16
 - Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
 8 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
 Galatians 6:7-8
+- And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.
+Galatians 6:9
 - But He gives more grace.
 Therefore He says: “God resists the proud, But gives grace to the humble".
 James 4:6
 - But I discipline my body and bring it into subjection, so when I have preached to others, I myself may not become disqualified.
 1 Corinthians 9:27 (Notes: Bringing myself under subjection to the law of God through Christ)
 - The thief does not come except to steal, to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.
 John 10:10